-The data may lack a unique transaction ID to link account entries, but restructuring the data may help recognize transactions by the order in which entries are recorded.
+Some data may lack a unique transaction ID to link account entries, but restructuring the data may help MindBridge recognize transactions by the order in which entries are recorded.

-When a custom running total by reference number is applied as a transaction ID, the data will be sorted by increasing reference number.
+When a custom running total by reference number is applied as a transaction ID, the data is sorted by increasing the reference number.
 MindBridge will calculate the running total on the sorted entry amounts and assign unique transaction IDs to groups of entries that sum to zero, as illustrated below.

 To select a custom running total transaction ID, use the Select transaction identifier drop-down menu.
 You can then select the columns you wish you sort your data on.